01 of 04

 - Set a trap.
 You can buy small traps at about any department, home or garden store and bait them with peanut butter, bacon, or other food.
-Whether open wooden or plastic traps or enclosed within a housing so you never have to see or touch the capture mouse, snap traps can be the most effective and least expensive way of getting rid of mice.
-You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glueboards, which traps the mouse on the glue when it tries to get the attractant or bait in the middle.
+Whether open wooden or plastic traps or enclosed within a housing so you never have to see or touch the captured mouse, snap traps can be the most effective and least expensive way of getting rid of mice.
+You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glue boards, which traps the mouse on the glue when it tries to get the attractant or bait in the middle.

 - Build it out.
 Mice can wiggle their way into surprisingly small holes, and an entire family or population of mice can be living and breeding behind the wall, in basement storage, garage clutter, or backyard mulch before you know they are there.
 So you could trap dozens of mice and still have a problem.
-Because of this, it is important to build out the mice --
+Because of this, it is important to build out the mice.

 03 of 04